Thesis topics

 BA/MA |

-Interaction analysis of virtual meetings | With increasing digitalisation and challenges such as the Covid-19 pandemic, meetings have increasingly moved into the virtual space.
+Interaction analysis of virtual meetings | With increasing digitalization and challenges such as the Covid-19 pandemic, meetings have increasingly moved into the virtual space.
 At the same time, virtual meetings are often perceived as ineffective and exhausting.
-By analysing specific interaction patterns, the aim is to investigate ways of optimising virtual meetings. |
+By analyzing specific interaction patterns, the aim is to investigate ways of optimizing virtual meetings. |

 Secondary data analysis, with the possibility of own data collection in the field with corresponding practice partner, if necessary. | MA |

-Capture of shared mental models in virtual collaboration |
+Shared mental models in virtual collaboration |

 Shared mental models are crucial for effective coordination and collaboration in teams, as they enable a common understanding of work processes, goals and role assignments.
 However, in virtual work environments, the construction of such shared mental models is particularly challenging, which can impair coordination and information sharing.
 The aim of this project is to investigate how best to capture and measure shared mental models in virtual teams. |